 Students may repeat courses one time only with the repeated grade being final.
 In the case of prerequisites, only one repeat per category is allowed.

 IMPORTANT: The College of Letters and Science will no longer entertain requests for retroactive changes from P/NP grades to a letter grade.
 Cognitive Science program continues to require a letter grade for all major courses.
-If a student receives a "P" (pass) in any major course, the student must retake the alternate course in that category for a letter grade.
-Example: Grade was a P in Math 55, student must take CS 70 for a letter grade.
+If a student receives a "P" (pass) in any major course, the student must retake the same or the alternate course in that category for a letter grade.
+Example: Grade was a P in Math 55, student must take Math 55 or CS 70 for a letter grade.

 All courses for the major must be taken for a letter grade.